A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Abstract

-The adaptive nature of MAdaSub entails the possibility for an automatic check of convergence of the algorithm: as the proposal probabilities~\(r_j^{(t)}\) are continuously adjusted towards the current empirical inclusion frequencies \(f_j^{(t)}=\frac{1}{t}\sum_{i=1}^t \mathbbm{1}_{S^{(i)}}(j)\) (see equation~(\ref{eq:update})), the MAdaSub algorithm may be stopped as soon as the individual proposal probabilities and empirical inclusion frequencies are within a prespecified distance \(\delta\in(0,1)\) (e.g.~\(\delta=0.005\), see~Figure~\ref{fig:lowdim_convergence_check} of the supplement), i.e.\ the algorithm is stopped at iteration~\(t_c\) if \(\max_{j\in\mathcal{P}}|f_j^{(t_c)}-r_j^{(t_c)}|\leq \delta\).
-Even when automatic stopping may be applied, we additionally recommend to investigate the convergence of the MAdaSub algorithm via the diagnostic plots presented in this section.
+The adaptive nature of MAdaSub entails the possibility for an automatic check of convergence of the algorithm: as the proposal probabilities~\(r_j^{(t)}\) are continuously adjusted towards the current empirical inclusion frequencies \(f_j^{(t)}=\frac{1}{t}\sum_{i=1}^t \mathbbm{1}_{S^{(i)}}(j)\) (see equation~(\ref{eq:update})), the algorithm may be stopped as soon as the individual proposal probabilities and empirical inclusion frequencies are within a prespecified distance \(\delta\in(0,1)\) (e.g.~\(\delta=0.005\), see~Figure~E.3 of the Supplement), i.e.\ the algorithm is stopped at iteration~\(t_c\) if \(\max_{j\in\mathcal{P}}|f_j^{(t_c)}-r_j^{(t_c)}|\leq \delta\).
+Even when automatic stopping may be applied, we additionally recommend to investigate the convergence of the MAdaSub algorithm via the diagnostic plots presented in this section and in Section~E of the Supplement.